Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

                 split_found = true;
                 continue
             }
-            new_path_1[Count(new_path_1)] = current_path[j];
+            // Save the coordinate in first segment and move on to next point new_path_1[Count(new_path_1)] = current_path[j];

         }
-        if (Count(new_path_1) > 0) {
+        // Save the paths to the new path collections if (Count(new_path_1) > 0) {
             new_shape_1[Count(new_shape_1)] = new_path_1;
         }
         if (Count(new_path_2) > 0) {
             new_shape_2[Count(new_shape_2)] = new_path_2;
         }
+    }
+    // If a split was not found, do not modify the feature if (Count(new_shape_2) == 0){
+        continue;
     }
     // Convert feature to dictionary to get all its attributes var line_att = Dictionary(Text(line_feature))['attributes'];